 Looking for something a little more entertaining and engaging in London?
-Then our list of the best immersive experiences in London might be for you.
+Then our list of the best immersive experiences in London in 2023 might be for you.

 From interactive Japanese bingo in central London to a high tech carnival of competitive fairground games in Canary Wharf, there are a whole host of immersive experiences in London to suit all tastes (and budgets).

 And traditionalists might enjoy life sized board games or secret cinema locations – there is plenty to enjoy with our best immersive experiences in London guide for 2023:

 Best Immersive Experiences in London in 2023

 Right now in 2023, we’d rate Hijingo (bingo) as our favourite interactive and immersive experience in London – it is totally unique and great for nights out with friends or co-workers (even better after a few of their tiki cocktails!)

 If we had to describe Hijingo in two words, it would have to be ‘beautifully bonkers’.
 Hijingo in essence is Japanese inspired bingo, a neon nirvana of bright lights and an attack on the senses.
 Jeez, Hijingo is just unadulterated fun, like Gala bingo on acid – and it is so easy to get involved and join in the bingo fun.

 With Hijingo prices starting at £16pp for two games, this is futuristic fun in the heart of central London (located near Shoreditch and Liverpool Street station).
 Popular with work crowds, you enter a modern bingo hall adorned with state-of-the-art video screens, neon lights and a huge stage.